 • Iron (and ironing board)

 • Aluminum foil

-Turn you iron on to high.
-To finish you’ll need two sheets of aluminum foil, if you have some pre-used foil use it (you will end up destroying it anyway).
+- Turn your iron on to high.
+To finish, you’ll need two sheets of aluminum foil; if you have some pre-used foil, use it (you will end up destroying it anyway).

-Between the two sheets place the parts of the leash were you wrapped the bags (either the handle or the clip, you will do this for both.) and iron it.
-The point is to melt the plastic, keep turning the leash till all the wrapped bag has fused together.
+- Between the two sheets, place the leash parts where you wrapped the bags (either the handle or the clip, you will do this for both.) and iron it.
+The point is to melt the plastic and keep turning the leash until all the wrapped bag has fused.
 The bags on the inside of the braid will still be flexible.

 • old pair of jeans